-- 23. (a) An employer when engaging a person for casual employment shall inform him then and there that he is to be employed as a casual.
+23. (a) An employer when engaging a person for casual employment shall inform him then and there that he is to be employed as a casual.
 Except where this is done the employee shall be a weekly time-worker or weekly piece-worker.
-A casual employee after two weeks of continuous employment as a casual employee shall become a weekly time-worker or weekly since weekly. piece-worker - (b) Where a casual employee commences duty, or where the employer expressly agrees to employ a casual employee on any employment, and the casual employee, in pursuance of such agreement, actually attends for duty, such employee- - (i) If a time-worker engaged in the publishing department, shall be paid for three hours of employment at the least; - (ii) If a time-worker engaged as a machine compositor, shall be paid for four hours at the least; - (iii) If a time-worker engaged in any other work, shall be paid for four hours at the least: - (iv) If a piece-worker, shall be given four hours' work at the least or paid for four hours at the appropriate rate for a time-worker. - (c) The hourly rate for any work for which a weekly rate is prescribed by this determination is to be ascertained by dividing the weekly rate by the number of hours which constitute the employee's prescribed working week. - (d) A casual employee, other than a casual publishing em-(a) A casual employee, other than a casual publishing employee, whether working at piecework or time-work and working on day shift, shall be paid for such work the piecework rate or the hourly rate prescribed for such work, with the addition of 10 per cent. - (c) A casual employee, other than a casual publishing employee, whether working at piecework or time-work, and whether working mixed day and night shift, or night shift, or on work extending to not later than 6 o'clock Sunday morning, shall be paid for such work the piecework rate or the hourly rate prescribed for night work, with the addition of 10 per cent. - (f) A casual publishing employee, working on day shift, shall be paid for such work the hourly rate of 2s.
-1d, per hour. - (g) A casual publishing employee, whether working mixed day and night shift, or night shift, shall be paid for such work the hourly rate of 2s.
-4d. per hour.
+A casual employee after two weel's of continuous employment as a casual employee shall become a weekly time-worker or weekly piece worker. piece-worker.

+- (b) Where a casual employee commences duty, or where the employer expressly agrees to employ a casual employee on any employment, and the casual employee, in pursuance of such agreement, actually attends for duty, such employee- - (i) If a time-worker engaged in the publishing depart-ment, shall be paid for three hours of employment at the least: - (ii) If a time-worker engaged as a machine compositor, - shall be paid for four hours at the least; (iii) If a time-worker engaged in any other work, shall be - paid for four hours at the least;

+(iv) If a piece-worker, shall be given four hours' work at the least or paid for four hours at the appropriate rate for a time-worker. - rate for a time-worker.

+(c) The hourly rate for any work for which a weekly rate is prescribed by this determination is to be ascertained by dividing the weekly rate by the number of hours which constitute the employee's prescribed working week.

+(d) A casual employee, other than a casual publishing employee, whether working at piecework or time-work and working on day shift, shall be paid for such work the piecework rate or the hourly rate prescribed for such work, with the addition of 10 per cent. - rate or the hourly rate prescribed for such work, with the addition of 10 per cent.

+(e) A casual employee, other than a casual publishing employee, whether working at piecework or time-work, and whether working mixed day and night shift, or night shift, or on work extending to not later than 6 o'clock Sunday morning, shall be paid for such work the piecework rate or the hourly rate prescribed for night work, with the addition of 10 per cent.
+10 per cent.

+- 10 per cent.

+(f) A casual publishing employee, working on day shift, shall be paid for such work the hourly rate of 2s.
+4d.

+(g) A casual publishing employee, whether working mixed day and night shift, or night shift, shall be paid for such work the hourly rate of 2s.
+7d.

-(h) A casual employee, when working overtime shall have (h) A castal employee, when working overtime shart move his rate of pay as a casual employee increased by the same proportion (e.g., one half, or double, as the case may be) as the weekly worker's rate applicable to the class of work done by the casual employee is directed to be increased under this determination for work done on overtime with the addition of 10 per cent,
+(h) A casual employee, when working overtime shall have his rate of pay as a casual employee increased by the same proportion (e.g., one half, or double, as the case may be) as the weekly worker's rate applicable to the class of work done by the casual employee is directed to be increased under this determination for work done on overtime with the addition of 10 per cent.